Using Qualified Opportunity Zones to Eliminate Capital Gains Taxes

 For example, we are in the process of working on a deal where we’ll develop apartment units in three phases.
 We will immediately call capital for the first phase and will have the flexibility to call capital for the second and third phases much earlier than when we need it.
 The advantage is that this allows the investor to lock in their tax break and it complies with the law because we have an intended use.
 Further, because we are not actually using the capital, we won’t charge fees until it’s time to put the capital to use.
 Balancing the interests of individual tax situations and complying with fund rules can be a daunting task for managers, but the tax benefits of this work are too great to pass up.

-Watch Origin Principal Dave Scherer explain three primary benefits investors derive from investing capital gains into Qualified Opportunity Zone Funds.
+Origin Co-CEO Dave Scherer explains three primary benefits investors derive from investing capital gains into QOZ Funds.

-Qualified Opportunity Zone Funds are a ten-year or more investment and not all returns will be the same, so spend time to get to know the fund manager well.
-The tax perks of Qualified Opportunity Zones do not change the fundamentals of real estate and no one should invest simply to save on taxes.
+Qualified Opportunity Zone Funds are investments of 10 years or more, and not all returns will be the same, so get to know the fund manager well.
+The tax perks of Qualified Opportunity Zones do not change the fundamentals of real estate, and no one should invest simply to save on taxes.
 Evaluate the opportunity on its own merits and if you like it on a pre-tax basis, then you’ll love it on a post-tax basis.
-At Origin, we understand the balance between disciplined investing and the investor’s desire to put money to work, and it is a fine line to walk.
-Our goal is to accommodate every QOZ dollar we can over the next several years because we believe it’s the best wealth building strategy of our lifetime.
+At Origin, we understand the balance between disciplined investing and the investor’s desire to put money to work.
+It’s a fine line to walk.
+Our goal is to accommodate every QOZ dollar we can over the next several years because we believe it’s the best wealth-building strategy of our lifetime.

 The views expressed herein are exclusively those of Michael Episcope, are not meant as investment advice and are subject to change.
 This information is prepared for general information only.
 It does not have regard to the specific investment objectives, financial situation and the particular needs of any specific person who may receive this report.
 You should seek financial advice regarding the appropriateness of investing in any security or investment strategy discussed or recommended in this article.